psybuglite/cns-forestry-netlify/_pages/onshore-inspection.md

 ---
 layout: page
-title: Onshore Inspection
+title: ROV Services (IMR)
-permalink: "/services/onshore-inspection/"
+permalink: "/services/rov-services/"
 description: We are commited to excellent service with a drive to accomplish our goals.
 show_on_services: true
 grid: true
+order:  5
 service: true
 summary: Inspection of field equipments increases boosts how much we can achieve and we spare no effort to bring out the best at all times.
 headline:
   image: "/uploads/ultrasonic-testing.jpg"
-  title: "Onshore Inspection"
+  title: "ROV Services (IMR)"
 client_logos:
   - /uploads/client-1.png
   - /uploads/client-2.png